Introducing Solids to a Baby: A Guide for Parents

 The latest LEAP/EAT studies recommend to introduce the allergens early and often when you first start solids.
 When it comes to the top 9 allergenic foods, current research recommends spacing them out.
 Introduce one at a time and not with another new allergen.
 This approach makes it easier to identify any potential allergies or sensitivities.9,10

 For example: Day 1 broccoli, Day 2 broccoli + egg, Day 3 egg + avocado.
-If you suspect an allergic reaction, do not offer that food again, and consult your pediatrician.
+If you suspect an allergic reaction, do not offer that food again, and consult your paediatrician.
 They can guide you on appropriate steps and treatments.

 Distinguishing between normal digestive adjustments and potential food intolerances requires observation.
 If you notice persistent symptoms, consult your healthcare provider.
 You do not need to worry as much about foods that are not considered part of the top 9 allergens: Peanut, Egg, Wheat, Tree Nuts, Shellfish, Finned Fish, Dairy, Soy, and Sesame.